ma-compbio/Higashi/README.md

      alt="logo" width="240">

-**Multiscale and integrative single-cell Hi-C analysis with Higashi**
+**Multiscale and integrative single-cell Hi-C analysis with Higashi** As a computational framework for scHi-C analysis, Higashi has the following features:

--  Higashi represents the scHi-C dataset as a **hypergraph**, where each cell and each genomic bin are represented as cell node and genomic bin node, respectively.
-Each non-zero entry in the single-cell contact map is modeled as a hyperedge connecting the corresponding cell and the two genomic loci of that particular chromatin interaction.
-The read count for each chromatin interaction is used as attribute of the hyperedge.
-(Figure a)
+-  Higashi represents the scHi-C dataset as a **hypergraph** (Figure a)
+     - Each cell and each genomic bin are represented as cell node and genomic bin node.
+     - Each non-zero entry in the single-cell contact map is modeled as a hyperedge (cell i ,bin j , bin k)
+     - The read count for each chromatin interaction is used as attribute of the hyperedge.
 - Higashi uses a **hypergraph neural network** to unveil high-order interaction patterns within this constructed hypergraph.
 (Figure b)
 - Higashi can produce the **embeddings** for the scHi-C for downstream analysis.
 -  Higashi can **impute single-cell Hi-C contact maps** , enabling detailed characterization of 3D genome features such as **TAD-like domain boundaries** and **A/B compartment scores** at single-cell resolution.